 It’s been five years since my husband was given those restrictions.
 He has had a safe-driving record ever since, although he did get lost once going to a place he was sure he could find.
 He recently renewed his driver’s license, but the health questions he answered “yes” to on the application resulted in his being sent a form that must be signed by a doctor, if he is to continue to drive legally.
 His PCP “passed the buck” to his neurologist, whom we haven’t heard back from yet.
 Even though I already do most of the driving, we might be at the point where he is not allowed to drive even short distances, like his daily trip to the local gym 1.5 miles away.
 At least I won’t be the one responsible for making the decision to take away his keys, but I will have to do all the driving.

 But, what if you or your loved one has no one at home who can do all the driving?
 Dakota Home Care may be able to help.
-Call us at (877) 691-0015 to schedule a consultation for in home care in West Fargo and the surrounding areas.
+Call us at (877) 691-0015 to schedule a consultation to see how a caregiver in Bismark, ND and the surrounding areas can help.

 Giving-up driving is reportedly the most difficult decision a person can make.
 It affects their whole way of life and can also be a burden on loved ones.
 But be aware, giving-up driving is never too inconvenient when compared to the tragedy of a fatal accident.
 Watch for the signs of impaired driving, and be safe!